Image size 1600x900. Swimmer practicing freestyle technique and stroke efficiency in a lap pool.

 Beginner Technique Swim Workout (950 yards)

-A 950 yard beginner technique swim workout with simple drills and controlled repeats.
+A 950-yard beginner technique swim workout to improve freestyle technique and stroke efficiency with simple drills and controlled repeats.

 950 yards30 minBeginnerFitnessfreestyle